-It’s hard to believe, but this coming March will mark 3 years since the hubs and I left New York for a 5-month trip around the world before our move to France.
+This March, it will be 3 years since the hubs and I left New York for a 5-month trip around the world before our move to France.
 There were so many amazing moments from that trip, and while we honestly cannot declare any stop the very best, our week in Iceland is very close to the top.
+Naturally, a return to Reykjavik was very much in order.

-This is why, when my little sister said she was hopping across the pond for a weeklong visit to Europe with her boyfriend, we were more than happy to meet them in Iceland for a few days before showing them around London.
-Because of schedules, Jeff and I decided we would arrive early to hit up some of favorite haunts from our first go-around, and see what else the capital city had to offer.
+So, when my little sister said she was hopping across the pond for a weeklong visit to Europe with her boyfriend, we offered to meet them in Iceland.
+We figured we could spend a few days in the land for fire and ice before showing them around London.
+Because of schedules, Jeff and I decided to arrive early, and hit up some of favorite haunts from our first go-around.
+We also wanted to see what else the capital city had to offer.

 Icelandair Hotel Reykjavik Marina // On our RTW, this spot won the honor of being our very last stay of our entire trip.
 At the time, it was newly opened and had a few kinks, but we still loved our visit.
-This time, everything was a completely smooth operation — and we were in one of the newer rooms, which carried across the quirky decor we had loved so much three years ago.
+This time, everything was a completely smooth operation.
+We were in one of the newer rooms.
+This carried across the quirky decor we had loved so much three years ago.

 Unfortunately, our flight was about 90 minutes delayed, which got us to our hotel just after midnight.
-Arriving then rather than closer to 10 PM is a big difference, and it meant we weren’t really up for enjoying a nightcap at the Slipbarinn.
+Arriving that late meant we weren’t really up for enjoying a nightcap at the Slipbarinn.
 Instead, we headed straight for our room.
-All are themed to reflect the surrounding marina (le duh), and our first room was bedecked in blue and orange — seemingly a nod to one of the most eye-catching ships in the harbor, named Perla and situated just outside the hotel’s front door:
+All are themed to reflect the surrounding marina (le duh).
+Our first room was bedecked in blue and orange.
+This is seemingly a nod to one of the most eye-catching ships in the harbor, named Perla.
+She’s situated just outside the hotel’s front door:

 photo taken the next morning